School Counseling

 Professional Orientation and Ethical Practice

-Graduates will identify as a professional (school) counselor aligned with ethical and legal standards of practice and dispositions as indicated by CCS-R.
+Graduates will identify as a professional or school counselor as indicated in their specialization and aligned with ethical and legal standards of practice.

 2